 - As campus continues to expand operations, all members of the Duke community—faculty, students, staff, and visitors—will adhere to new norms and standards as mandated by local law and university policy.
 Those include wearing masks or cloth face coverings in classroom and public settings, practicing physical distancing; washing and sanitizing hands frequently; and monitoring symptoms daily.

-- All undergraduate students will be tested for COVID-19 before they are permitted to begin classes on campus.
+- All students will be tested for COVID-19 before they are permitted to begin classes on campus.

-- All students and staff who are regularly on campus will complete daily health checks; those whose symptoms are consistent with exposure to COVID-19 will have to follow the testing, contact tracing, and quarantine protocols established by Duke, Durham County, and the State of North Carolina.
+- All students, faculty, and staff who are regularly on campus will complete daily health checks; those whose symptoms are consistent with exposure to COVID-19 will have to follow the testing, contact tracing, and quarantine protocols established by Duke, Durham County, and the State of North Carolina.

 - All in-person gatherings, both academic and extracurricular, must comply with university and public health policies.
 University policies related to the size of student social gatherings may be more restrictive than the state or city policies.

 - Access to campus facilities for faculty, staff, and students will be restricted and controlled by card access.

 - New guidelines on space configuration, capacity, traffic flow, cleaning, and sanitation protocols will be in place.

 - All students will be expected to remain in the Durham area during the semester.